 I’ve pulled some of my favorite essential items and put them together into a gift basket for a friend who just announced she’s pregnant!
 It includes some of the things she knows she’ll need like prenatal vitamins along with a few things that she hasn’t even thought of yet like antacids and a nightlight for all those middle of the night trips to the bathroom.

 Antacids and Sensitive Toothpaste

-And, I also experienced some pregnancy gingivitis where my gums were inflammed and swollen thanks to all that extra blood I was making and sometimes my teeth would hurt when I would eat or drink something cold, so I quickly switched to a sensitive toothpaste and extra soft toothbrush (you have to see this toothbrush, it looks like a solid head on the toothbrush, but it’s just comprised of SO MANY soft bristles.)
+And, I also experienced some pregnancy gingivitis where my gums were inflamed and swollen thanks to all that extra blood I was making and sometimes my teeth would hurt when I would eat or drink something cold, so I quickly switched to Sensodyne toothpaste and an extra soft toothbrush (you have to see this toothbrush, it looks like a solid head on the toothbrush, but it’s just comprised of SO MANY soft bristles.)

 Water Bottle, Ginger Candy, and Saltine Crackers